cz295/cz295.github.io/_projects/bouncing.md

 force are modelled correctly, and the computational mesh is required to resolve a large disparity in length scales from millimetre to nanometre.
 <br/>
 <br/>
-Our numerial method correctly identified the threshold <i>We</i> number and the simulation results fit the experimental results to a satisfatory level.
+Our numerical method correctly identified the threshold <i>We</i> number and the simulation results fit the experimental results to a satisfactory level.
 </div>

 <div class="row justify-content-center">